-e.
+3.6.
 Procedural Background and the Reasons for this Request for Pre-Complaint Discovery.

-Plaintiff filed an action by writ of summons against 40 John Doe defendants, who have so far been identified by IP address only.
-Plaintiff believes that these John Doe defendants are Verizon customers.
+On Tuesday, April 17, 2012, plaintiff filed an action by writ of summons against 441 John Doe defendants, who have so far been identified by IP address only.
+Plaintiff believes that these John Doe defendants are Comcast customers.

-To properly identify and serve the defendants who illegally shared Plaintiff's content, Plaintiff must conduct pre-complaint discovery to subpoena the IP address holders' identities.
-Plaintiff files this motion and requests that this Court grant its motion for leave to file pre-complaint discovery for the following reasons:
+To properly identify and serve the defendants who illegally shared plaintiff's content, plaintiff must conduct pre-complaint discovery to subpoena the IP address holders' identities.
+Plaintiff files this motion and ask that this Court grant its request for leave to file pre-complaint discovery for the following reasons:

-- i.
-Pre-complaint discovery is necessary in this case to obtain the information material and necessary to the filing of the complaint-specifically defendants' identities.
-Plaintiff cannot file a legally sufficient pleading without identifying the defendants as persons, rather than simply as IP addresses; - ii.
-This request is not a fishing expedition, nor is it meant to cause unreasonable annoyance, embarrassment, oppression, burden, or expense to any person or party.
-Once this Court grants plaintiff's motion, plaintiff will serve Verizon with a subpoena.
-Under the Cable TV Privacy Act of 1984 (47 U.S.C. §551), Verizon must notice the Doe defendants of the subpoena.
-After notice, Verizon will provide Plaintiff with the subscribers' identifying information; - iii.
-Defendants will not be steamrolled or surprised by this action.
-Under the Cable TV Privacy Act of 1984, 47 U.S.C. §551(c)(2)(b), a cable provider who provides identifying information regarding a customer must first provide notice to the subscriber before it discloses any such information.
+- A. Pre-complaint discovery is necessary in this case to obtain the information material and necessary to the filing of the complaint-specifically defendants' identities.
+Plaintiff cannot file a legally sufficient pleading without identifying the defendants as persons, rather than simply as IP addresses; - B. This request is not a fishing expedition, nor is it meant to cause unreasonable annoyance, embarrassment, oppression, burden, or expense to any person or party.
+Once this Court grants plaintiff's motion, plaintiff will serve Comcast with a subpoena.
+Under the Cable TV Privacy Act of 1984 (47 USC §551), Comcast must notice the Doe defendants of the subpoena.
+After notice, Comcast will provide plaintiff with the subscribers' identifying information;

+C. Defendants will not be steamrolled or surprised by this action.
+Under the Cable TV Privacy Act of 1984, 47 USC §551(c)(2)(b), a cable provider who provides identifying information regarding a customer must first provide notice to the subscriber before it discloses any such information.
 This includes internet service providers.

-Plaintiff addresses each of these elements in turn below.
+Plaintiff addresses each of these elements in turn in Argument.